Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions: Proof of Theorem and related facts

 Assume $T=[Z_1, Z_2]$ is the range of true potentials of $G_2$ students we want to debias.
 For simplicity, as in previous sections, let $\tilde\mu$ denote $\mu_T$.
-In order to obtain the minimizer of $\sigma(\tilde\mu-\mu)$, first, we want to compute $\sigma(\tilde\mu-\mu)$ for each of the cases in Section~\ref{sec:proofs:or-mm}.
-To start with, under the status quo, we have
+In order to obtain the minimizer of $\sigma(\tilde\mu-\mu)$, first, we want to compute $\sigma(\tilde\mu-\mu)$ for each of the cases in Table~\ref{tab:condition-correction}.